 Universal Credit payments are made up of different amounts depending on the claimant’s individual circumstances.

-The Universal Credit additional amount for housing costs payment helps tenants with their eligible rent and service charge costs.
-Regulations state that claimants must satisfy 3 conditions – payment, liability and occupation – to qualify for help with their housing costs.
+The Universal Credit additional amount for housing costs helps tenants with their eligible rent and service charge costs.
+Regulations state that claimants must be liable to pay rent for the home they are living in to qualify for help with their housing costs.

-If a social sector tenant claimant has any under occupied bedrooms, their additional amount for housing costs will be reduced by:
+If a social rented sector tenant has any spare bedrooms, their additional amount for housing costs will be reduced by:

 - 14% for one spare bedroom

-- 25% for two or more spare bedrooms
+- 25% for 2 or more spare bedrooms

-- considering how you might need to adapt your policies and processes
+- consider how you might need to adapt any policies or processes

-Get local information and advice by contacting your regional partner manager for specific advice and guidance.
+Get local information and advice about Universal Credit by contacting your regional partnership manager.

 2.6 Helping tenants prepare for Universal Credit